James E. West Fellowship: Make Your Own Legacy

 Sound Administrative Management

 Your endowment gift is carefully administered by the Board Directors of the Orange County Council, Boy Scouts of America.
 One of the main objectives of this plan is to see that income from any endowed gift is used exactly as directed by the donor — not just now, but “For Generations to Come.”
-Endowment Fund principal can not be spent, however the investment dollars raised from the corpus of the fund are used to support operating functions of the Council.
+Endowment Fund investment dollars raised from the principal of the fund are used to support operating functions of the Council.

 Ways to Establish An Endowment